Social distancing in public places

 - deliveries of food and other essentials

 - loneliness and wellbeing.

-You can request this help by calling our helpline on: 0300 003 4576 or via email at firstname.lastname@example.org.
-It's available from 8am to 8pm Monday to Friday and 10am to 4pm Saturday and Sunday.
+You can request this help by calling our helpline on 0300 003 4576 or via email at email@example.com.
+The Wellbeing Hub team are available Monday to Friday, 9am to 5pm.

 Food parcels being delivered by Wiltshire Council through the hub are emergency parcels to last people for three days while more sustainable solutions are found, such as a delivery by the voluntary sector.
 The council is charging for these parcels where appropriate.
 Please be assured that we will still be providing food parcels without charge for those that can show they are unable to afford them.